serigra/Webpage_Quarto/README.md

 to loop through a list of files and display them all in the same mamner.
 These files are located `publications/_ejs/pulbications.ejs` and `talks/_ejs/talks.ejs`.
-I did not build these files from scratch but rather browsed through the [quarto gallery](https://quarto.org/docs/gallery/#websites) and let myself inspire by different websites and looked up the underlying code.
+I did not build these files from scratch but rather browsed through the [quarto gallery](https://quarto.org/docs/gallery/#websites) and let myself inspire by different websites and looked up the underlying code, and using help from LLMs (ChatGPT, Claude and Perplexity).

 Here are few things I wanna point out: